 Similar to skin testing techniques, in vitro testing aims to confirm the suspicion of IgE-mediated disease by confirming the presence of allergen-specific IgE in the allergic patient.
 Serologic evaluations for allergic disease include RAST, mRAST, CAP, and more recently molecular allergy/component testing.
-In Vitro testing is especially helpful in patients who are not candidates for skin prick testing (SPT).
+In Vitro testing is especially helpful in patients who are not candidates for skin prick testing (SPT).1

 In vitro testing can be considered an alternate to skin prick testing.
 Compared to skin prick testing, in vitro testing correlation varies with individual antigens and ranges from less than 50% to greater than 90%.
-Negative in vitro test results; however, need to be correlated clinically as negative results may not exclude clinical disease.
-In some situations, skin prick testing is not as accurate as in vitro testing.
-Proceedings of the skin prick testing is not as accurate as in vitro testing.
+Negative in vitro test results; however, need to be correlated clinically as negative results may not exclude clinical disease.1 In some situations, skin prick testing is not as accurate as in vitro testing.2